If you come home with tired, aching or swelling feet at the end of a long day, you’re not alone.

 Here’s our diverse list of all-star electric foot massagers that have received great customer reviews.

-The Miko shiatsu foot massager provides deep kneading on the soles of your feet with massage rollers.
+The Lifepro Shiatsu Foot Massager with Heat provides deep kneading on the soles of your feet with massage rollers.

 You can get the right feel for what you need by adjusting the settings.

-Users like this model because the airbags that inflate at different intensities to compress your foot against the shiatsu rollers at just the right feel according to your foot size and how hard you want the rollers to knead.
+With this foot massager, you simply compress your foot against the shiatsu rollers at just the right feel according to your foot size and how hard you want the rollers to knead.

 However, if you have plantar fasciitis or circulation problems, this foot massager should be able to help.